 - Housing values can be predicted based on the prices of houses that have been sold in the current year.
 The sale price of homes sold along with information about the number of bedrooms, distance to schools, proximity to major highways, average income, and crime counts can be used to predict sale prices of similar homes.

-- Given information on the blood lead levels of children and the tax parcel ID of their homes, combined with parcel-level attributes such as age of home, census-level data such as income and education levels, and national datasets reflecting toxic release of lead and lead compounds, the risk of lead exposure for parcels without blood lead level data can be predicted.
+- Given information on the blood lead levels of children and the tax parcel ID of their homes, parcel-level attributes such as age of home, census-level data such as income and education levels, and national datasets reflecting toxic release of lead and lead compounds, the risk of lead exposure for parcels without blood lead level data can be predicted.
 These risk predictions could drive policies and education programs in the area.

-Training a model
+Train a model

 Explanatory Training Variables